richafnu/Viva/Viva/glint/setup/program-summary-communications.md

 ## Notifications when survey results are available

 The results notification email is a one-time notification to let users know that survey results are available.
-The email sends to users in roles with **live** reporting access 48 hours before the email to all others (including phased access).
+The email sends to users in roles with **live** reporting access.

 > [!IMPORTANT]
-> For all users to receive a results notification, ensure that all roles are granted access (phased or live) in the **Reporting** section of the survey program before the survey closes.
+> - The email is sent only to users whose roles are included in the **Reporting** section of **Program Summary.**
+> - Release the results to users with Phased access at least 48 hours before the Survey End email is scheduled to send.
+[Follow these guidelines](/../../viva/glint/setup/live-versus-phased-access#change-from-live-to-phased-access)

 To set up the results notification email: